Search Results for

 After the comparison is performed, a Platform Component Compare data xml file is written.
 When the –fl option is used, it allows customization of the file name.
 If the –fl option is not used, the tool creates the file using a default filename.

-A graphic showing the outout from the Platform component compare option.
+A graphic showing the output from the Platform component compare option.

 When the compare operation has been completed, the Platform Component Compare data file is created.
 If the results of the compare operation match, then the data file compare results will be true.